vishal2468/kubernetes_obsidian_notes/Kubernetes.md

 [[services]] is a method for exposing a network application that is running as one or more Pods in your cluster.

-[[namespace]] provides a mechanism for isolating groups of resources within a single cluster.
+[[namespace]] provides a mechanism for isolating groups of object within a single cluster.

 [[label]]  are key/value pairs that are attached to objects such as Pods